|Assessment Type||Assessment length / details||Proportion|

 Develop strategies for reading, summarising, paraphrasing and appropriately referencing acadmic work.

 In this module students will engage with formal academic discourse in spoken and written contexts.
 The emphasis is on understanding how arguments are developed and how they are supported by a range of published academic, professional and media-oriented texts.
-Learning activities will support students to identify effective strategies for reading, note-taking, writing, listening and speaking, through a series of different media platforms.
-They will also identify and appraise differences between writing intended for different audiences and purposes, for example writing in the media vs. writing in academic contexts, with a view to writing and communicating appropriately in academic and professional life.
+Learning activities will support students to identify effective strategies for reading, note-taking, writing, listening and speaking.
+Students will also identify and explore differences between writing intended for different audiences and purposes, for example writing in the media vs. writing in academic contexts, with a view to writing and communicating appropriately in academic and professional life.

 Each week’s teaching will consist of one lecture to all students, plus smaller group seminars in which students discuss, apply and expand on key themes from the lectures.
-Themes work on a cumulative basis to integrate skills development.
 There is a strong emphasis on how development of skills feeds forwards towards the development of assignments in this module and other modules.
 Students will be required to participate actively, engage in peer-review activities and appraise and evaluate their own learning strategies and progress.

 Know your degree: interpreting the study scheme and modules database to identify assignment details on and across chosen modules.